What usually matters most after an amputation

 4. Secondary complications are left out of the story

-Protecting lifelong rights after limb loss
+Protecting long-term treatment and payment issues after limb loss

-The 31% highest-needs gateway
+The more than 30% WPI and highest-needs gateway

 Evidence checklist for amputation claims